Digital Addressable Lighting Interface: Technical overview

 The bus is used for both signal and bus power.
 A power supply provides a current limited source of up to 250 mA at typically 16 V DC; each device may draw up to 2 mA unless bus-powered.
 While many devices are mains-powered (line-powered), low-power devices such as motion detectors may be powered directly from the DALI bus.
 Each device has a bridge rectifier on its input so it is polarity-insensitive.
 The bus is a wired-AND configuration where signals are sent by briefly shorting the bus to a low voltage level.
 (The power supply is required to tolerate this, limiting the current to 250 mA.)

 Although the DALI control cable operates at ELV potential, it is not classified as SELV (Safety Extra Low Voltage) and must be treated as if it has only basic insulation from mains.
 This has the disadvantage that the network cable is required to be mains-rated, but has the advantage that it may be run next to mains cables or within a multi-core cable which includes mains power.
 Also, mains-powered devices (e.g., LED drivers) need only provide functional insulation between the mains and the DALI control wires.

 The network cable is required to provide a maximum drop of 2 volts along the cable.
 At 250 mA of supply current, that requires a resistance of ≤ 4 Ω per wire.
 The wire size needed to achieve this depends on the length of the bus, up to a recommended maximum of 2.5 mm2 at 300 m when using the maximum rating of bus power supply.

 The speed is kept low so no termination resistors are required, and data is transmitted using relatively high voltages (0±4.5 V for low and 16±6.5 V for high) enabling reliable communications in the presence of significant electrical noise.
 (This also allows plenty of headroom for a bridge rectifier in each slave.)

 Each bit is sent using Manchester encoding (a "1" bit is low for the first half of the bit time, and high for the second, while "0" is the reverse), so that power is present for half of each bit.
 When the bus is idle, the voltage level is continuously high (which is not the same as a data bit).
-Frames begin with a "1" start bit, then 8 to 32 data bits in msbit-first order (standard RS-232 is lsbit-first), followed by a minimum of 2.45 ms of idle.
+Frames begin with a "1" start bit, then 8 to 32 data bits with the most significant bit first (standard RS-232 has the least significant bit first), followed by a minimum of 2.45 ms of idle.

 Device addressing

-A DALI device, such as an LED driver, can be controlled individually via its short address.
-Additionally, DALI devices may be arranged into groups in which all devices of the same group can respond to the commands addressed to the group.
+A DALI device, such as a LED driver, can be controlled individually via its short address.
+Additionally, each DALI device may be members of one to 16 groups, or be a member of up to 16 scenes.
+All devices of a group respond to the commands addressed to the group.
 For example, a room with 4 ballasts can be changed from off to on in three common ways: